Insert Messages

 });

-If messages inserted into the local database need to support message expansion, the insertion method under ChannelClient must be used; otherwise, the message's expandable property (canIncludeExpansion) cannot be enabled.
-Locally inserted messages do not support setting message expansion data.
-The app can choose an appropriate time to set the expansion data for the message.
-For details, see Message Expansion.
+For messages inserted into the local database to support message expansion functionality, you must use the insertion method under ChannelClient.
+Otherwise, the message's expandable property (canIncludeExpansion) cannot be enabled.
+Message expansion data cannot be set during local message insertion.
+The app can choose an appropriate time to set expansion data for the message.
+See [Message Expansion] for details.

 ConversationType conversationType = ConversationType.PRIVATE;